GPU deployment using Vulkanlink

 Build the compiler from sourcelink

-CMake option is ON
+IREE_TARGET_BACKEND_VULKAN_SPIRV CMake option is ON when configuring.

 Tip

-will be built under the iree-build/tools/
+iree-compile will be built under the iree-build/tools/ directory.
+You

-may want to include this path in your system's PATH
+may want to include this path in your system's PATH environment variable.

 Get the IREE runtimelink